-Applications for the 2018 Michael Brill Award are Now Open!
+Applications for the 2018 Michael Brill Award are Closed

 The goal of this grant program is to encourage innovative research projects that provide a bridge between the fields of communication and environmental design.
 This grant supports new research or research in progress.

 Named in honor of Michael Brill, architect and long-time EDRA member, for his leadership in work place environments and communication, this grant is funded by the Urban Communication Foundation and administered in conjunction with EDRA.